wstmarc/P2_PROJECT_Debugging_a_Java_application/Project02Eclipse/README.md

-Sample project for OpenClassroom's fundamentals of Java
+Java Project for OpenClassroom's Project 2 : Debugging a Java application.